 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Oberlin City School District's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Oberlin City School District's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-Julian & Sube, the.
+Julian & Grube, Inc. January 20, 2023

-Julian & Grube, Inc. December 10, 2021
+Julian & Sube, Elne.

 333 County Line Road, West Westerville, OH 43082 614-846-1899 jginc.biz